 Now let's get all of the collateral built out so you can get this course closer to completion.
 If you utilized our article on determining content, you are officially ahead of the game.
 Getting your content inventoried and organized will ensure you have an easy time uploading everything and, most importantly, that your learner has a clear pathway created for them to absorb and retain information.

-First, you will name your first chapter where it says "Title."
+On the screen that follows, the first thing you will do is name your first chapter where it says "Title."
 Hit the Enter key after doing so.
 When you see the green check mark, you know the chapter title has saved.

 Next let's head under Session and click Add Lesson.
 Give your lesson a name and hit Enter.
 When you see the green check mark, you know the lesson title has been saved.
 Then, click the blue icon with the pencil on it to upload your media and configure all conditions.